jackpal/publications/aoc2024/paper.md

 # Introduction

-The Advent of Code[@wastl_adventofcode] is programming contest held annually during the first 25 days of December.
+The Advent of Code[@wastl_adventofcode] is a programming contest held annually during the first 25 days of December.
 A total of 25 puzzles are released, one a day.
 Each puzzle has two parts, except for the final day, which has just one part.
 The puzzles vary in difficulty.
 Early-day puzzles and weekday puzzles tend to be easier than later-day and weekend puzzles.
 The second part of a puzzle cannot be attempted until the first part is solved.
 The second part is sometimes significantly more difficult than the first part.
-Although the puzzles are typically solved using Python [@wastl_adventofcode_keynote_2022], contestants are permitted to use any process they wish to solve the puzzles.
+Although the puzzles are typically solved using Python [@wastl_adventofcode_keynote_2022], contestants are permitted to use any programming language, or indeed any puzzle-solving technique of any kind, to solve the puzzles.

-This paper measures how well the Google Gemini 2.0 Flash Thinking EXP 01-21 LLM can can solve Advent of Code puzzles.
-To successfully solve an Advent of Code puzzle, a LLM must understand potentially ambiguous instructions, select an algorithm, generate valid Python code, and debug any errors, timeouts or incorrect answers in the resulting program.
+This paper measures how well the Google Gemini 2.0 Flash Thinking EXP 01-21 LLM can solve Advent of Code puzzles.
+To successfully solve an Advent of Code puzzle, an LLM must interpret potentially ambiguous instructions, select an algorithm, generate valid code, and debug any errors, timeouts, or incorrect answers in the resulting program.

 # Methodology

 ## Models Tested

 I tested the Google Gemini 2.0 Flash Thinking EXP 01-21 model.
-This model was chosen because it is representaive of recent reasoning models and Google provides a public API for accessing the model with a generous free quota.
+This model was chosen because it is representative of recent reasoning models, and Google provides a public API for accessing the model with a generous free quota.

 ## Programming Languages Tested